tencent cloud

 If you select the PING check method, only ICMP ECHO packets are used for check.

 Search for the required CAM policy as needed, and click to complete policy association.
-The health check mechanism is as follows:

-command to the private IP address of a real server.
+1. GWLB issues a Ping command to the private IP address of a real server.

-is successful, it indicates that the server is normal and the health check is successful.
+2. If the Ping is successful, it indicates that the server is normal and the health check is successful.

-fails, it indicates that the server is abnormal and the health check fails.
+3. If the Ping fails, it indicates that the server is abnormal and the health check fails.

 Note:

-The health check relies on the ICMP protocol and the real server needs to allow ICMP packet responses (supporting Ping
+The health check relies on the ICMP protocol and the real server needs to allow ICMP packet responses (supporting Ping).

 Health Check Time Window